Top Tax Deductions for Photography Businesses

 If you own a small photography company, there are numerous ways to take advantage of legal deductions according to the tax code.
 Many entrepreneurs and sole proprietors use form Schedule C to record them.
 The list below includes some of the most common photographers tax deductions you can leverage.

-You may want to create a photography business expenses list so you can track every expense throughout the year.
+You may want to create a photography business expense list so you can track every expense throughout the year.
 Accounting for each expense will make completing your taxes much easier.

 1. Photography Gear